 Get Your Fix.
 Grab the Strength & Fitness Newsletter.

-We hold these every Wednesday, starting at 9pm Eastern.
-See you there.
+We do these every Wednesday, starting 8pm Eastern.
+This week :

 NB : if you'd like to be interviewed in an upcoming discussion, we'd love to hear from you.
 It's great to find out how other people train.

 And if you'd like to add your comments and suggestions on the Gymchats in general, you can do that here.
 Cheers.

 A dose of Online Personal Training is ideal.
 Your place, their experience.

 As you'd expect, I work with a number of Fitness Professionals myself (both personally, and to research various parts of this site) - including the wonderful Josh Hewett.
 If you're about to begin your own strength-training journey, swing by his site at :

 Highly recommended.
 If you're looking to get serious about 'getting in shape', book some time with Josh.
 Fantastic guy.